NoelDeMartin/soukai-solid/README.md

 ## Going Further

-If you want to learn more about this library, look at the [tests](tests) folder to see other examples.
+If you want to learn more about this library, look at the files ending with `.test.ts` throughout the source code to see other examples.

-The code is written using TypeScript, so looking at the source would also provide more insights.
+The code is written using TypeScript, so looking at the source should provide more insights.